Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Model

 where $||\bm{U}_t-\bm{U}_s||_F^2$ is the squared Frobenius norm of the term $\bm{U}_t-\bm{U}_s$.
 The norm can also be treated as a variogram \citep{cressie1992statistics}.
-Given the variogram, it is more transparent to claim that a larger correlation of the underlying Gaussian process leads to a larger residual dependence, and a larger value of $M$ leads to a smaller local variation.
+Given the variogram {which measures Euclidean distance of two positive definite matrices}, it is more transparent to claim that a larger correlation of the underlying Gaussian process leads to a larger dependence of {the random Wishart matrices}, and a larger value of $M$ leads to a smaller local variation {of the random Wishart matrices}.